North America’s Premier Enduro Series

 The 2018 Yeti Cycles Big Mountain Enduro presented by Shimamo will include a $27,500 pro purse split evenly between men and women.
 Racers can expect the largest payout at the BME Aspen Snowmass Finals taking place August 4th-5th.

-The Yeti Cycles Big Mountain Enduro presented by Shimano could not happen without the incredible support from supporting sponsors.
+The Yeti Cycles Big Mountain Enduro presented by Shimano could not happen without the incredible support from our sponsors.
 Year in and year out, the BME creates great racing experiences, valuable marketing programs, and helps bring products and ideas to the forefront of the mountain bike industry.
 For more information on how to integrate your brand and become a sponsor of the BME, please contact Brandon Ontiveros. firstname.lastname@example.org